sardisnetwork/docs/README.md

 docsify serve ./
 ```

-Welcome to the HECO Chain Docs Site。
+Welcome to the SardisChain Docs Site。

 Resources list：